Michael Pittman Sr.

 Michael K. Pittman Sr. (born August 14, 1975) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Fresno State Bulldogs.
 He was selected by the Arizona Cardinals in the fourth round of the 1998 NFL draft.
-He is the father of Colts receiver Michael Pittman Jr.
+He is the father of Pittsburgh Steelers receiver Michael Pittman Jr.

 Pittman also played in the NFL for the Tampa Bay Buccaneers and Denver Broncos, and the Florida Tuskers of the United Football League (UFL).
 He won a Super Bowl ring with the Buccaneers in Super Bowl XXXVII.

 Early life

 Pittman attended Mira Mesa Senior High School San Diego, California, and graduated in 1993.
 He was a first-team All-Eastern League honoree.
 He played with older brother Wayne.

 College career

 Pittman is an alumnus of Fresno State.
 He rushed for 3,017 yards during his career at Fresno State.
 He was named second-team All-Western Athletic Conference (WAC) Pacific Division in 1996, and first-team All-WAC Pacific Division in 1997.
 Pittman is a member of Alpha Phi Alpha fraternity.
 He was teammates with QB Billy Volek.